Transmode/gradle-docker/README.md

 ## Stand-alone
 The docker plugin introduces the task type `Docker`.
 A task of this type can be used to build Docker images.
-See the [Dockerfile documentation](http://docs.docker.io/en/latest/use/builder/) for information about how docker containers are built.
+See the [Dockerfile documentation](http://docs.docker.com/reference/builder/) for information about how docker containers are built.

 The following example builds a docker image for the popular reverse proxy nginx.
 The image will be tagged with the name `foo/nginx`.
-The example is taken from the official Dockerfile [examples](http://docs.docker.io/en/latest/use/builder/#dockerfile-examples):
+The example is taken from the official Dockerfile [examples](http://docs.docker.com/reference/builder/#dockerfile-examples):

     apply plugin: 'docker'

     buildscript {
-        repositories { mavenCentral() }
+        repositories { jcenter() }
         dependencies {
             classpath 'se.transmode.gradle:gradle-docker:1.1.1'
         }